Airing grievances is so healthy, there’s a whole holiday for doing it with family: Festivus.

 “Complaining is healthy when the issue is bothering you so much that you cannot sleep or think straight.
 We shouldn’t cover up a physical pain and avoid…help.
 Similarly, we shouldn’t ignore something that is causing us emotional distress, especially if addressing the issue can bring us comfort.
 The key is to do so in a way that is productive for everyone involved.”

+Need to clear the air to survive your shelter-in-place together?
 Feel ready to introduce the tradition to your family?
-Here are some suggestions for how to structure the holiday and make complaints effectively:
+Here are some suggestions for how to structure your airing of grievances and make complaints effectively:

 In order for engage participants, it’s a good practice to mutually agree to a basic ground rule: Who and what are fair game to complain about?